numbat-tutorials/tutorial_visualising_uncertainty/README.md

 ### Session 2: Incorporating uncertainty into spatial data visualisations

-This session guides you on creating journal papers and theses with Quarto, managing bibliographies, and adding code, equations, figures, and tables for reproducible, well-formatted documents.
+This session will focus specifically on uncertainty visualisation for spatial data.
+In spatial contexts, both the x and y axes are often already used, leaving less room for visualising uncertainty through conventional means.
+This session explores these challenges and introduces tools and techniques designed to incorporate uncertainty when visualisation options are limited.

 | **Topic**                                                                | **Description**                                                                                                     |
 | ------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------- |